 The Burlington History Room, located on the second floor of Central Library is comprised of the Burlington Collection (local history) and Burlington Historical Society Archives; together they provide access to materials which document the area's history and families.

-To provide a safe secure environment, access to the Burlington History Room will be limited to library staff, those under the supervision of library staff, or members of the Burlington Historical Society.
-Researchers working on a specific topic, collection etc. are allowed supervised and controlled access.
 Items housed in the Burlington History Room are available for in-library use only and cannot be borrowed.
 Due to the rare and fragile nature of the collection, researchers must leave a piece of ID with library staff before viewing.

 To view materials from the Burlington History Room or inquire about local history, please contact the